Did you know that married couples who have learned how to prevent, or stop arguing over their finances are also able to communicate better?

 For us, we talked about money before we got married, but actually being married and discussing it was very different.

 We used to budget $80 per month for food during the early months of our marriage due to money being TIGHT.
-That amount increased as we were able to afford.
+That amount increased as our income grew.

 Your budget will change over time as a result of life situations, education, career changes, and of course as you earn more money.